oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn01.md

 visualization of an information model.
  - JADN in JIDL format, a simple text structure, is easy to edit, making it a good format for both the initial creation and the documentation of a JADN model.
-JIDL is easy to edit and more compact than table style presentation.
+JIDL is also more compact than table style presentation.

 ### 3.1.5 Basic Examples